kullbachxyz/website/content/_index.md

 *Welcome, web-surfer!*

 I'm Philipp — a technologist by trade and a lifelong learner by nature.
-While I work in tech, my interests extend well beyond the digital.
+I’m Philipp, an IT professional with a strong interest in IT security, Linux, and open-source technologies.

 Currently I am working on becoming more mindful of my technology usage, and develop a better understanding of what role technology should have in my life.